goataso/djsify/README.md

 djsify is licensed under the MIT License.
 See the [LICENSE](./LICENSE.md) file for details.

 ---

+## Changelog
+v 1.7.0
+1- Added onEvent options
+2- Added better types and flexibility
+3- improved perforamance

+for more information please see [CHANGELOG](./CHANGELOG.md)

 Built with ❤️ for Discord bot developers everywhere.
 Happy coding!